Garmin Vivoactive 4

 Ergonomics and ease of use

 - As mentioned above, the screen is touch-sensitive.
 It is complemented by two buttons on the right side of the watch.
-Unfortunately, if you wear the watch on your left wrist, it is not possible to invert the display of the watch.
+Unfortunately, if you wear the watch on your left wrist, it is not possible to invert the watch’s display.

-- The touchscreen is used to change the information on the screen while the physical buttons are there to pause or end a workout.
-This prevents pausing your workout by mistake while using the touchscreen.
+- The touchscreen is used to change the screen’s information while the physical buttons are there to pause or end a workout.
+It prevents pausing your workout by mistake while using the touchscreen.

 GPS accuracy and navigation